zengbing15/lumos_doc/docs/preparation/hellolumos.md

 ### Update the account information in the account.ts file.

 Replace the value of `PRIVATE_KEY`, `ADDRESS`, `ARGS` and `LOCKHASH` for ALICE and BOB in the `accounts.ts` file with the account information you have prepared when creating accounts.
+You can retrieve the `ADDRESS`, `ARGS` and `LOCKHASH` for ALICE and BOB by executing the `ckb-cli account list` command.
+The private keys are stored in the alice file and the bob file during the creation of the accounts.
 For more information about creating accounts, see [Create Accounts](../preparation/createaccount).

 :::note